terraform-google-modules/terraform-example-foundation/1-org/README.md

 1. Navigate into the repo `cd gcp-org` and change to a non prod branch `git checkout -b plan`
 1. Copy contents of foundation to new repo `cp -RT ../terraform-example-foundation/1-org/ .` (modify accordingly based on your current directory).
 1. Copy cloud build configuration files for terraform `cp ../terraform-example-foundation/build/cloudbuild-tf-* . ` (modify accordingly based on your current directory).
-1. Copy terraform wrapper script `cp ../terraform-example-foundation/build/tf-wrapper.sh . ` (modify accordingly based on your current directory).
+1. Copy terraform wrapper script `cp ../terraform-example-foundation/build/tf-wrapper.sh . `1.
+Copy terraform wrapper script `cp ../terraform-example-foundation/build/tf-wrapper.sh . ` to the root of your new repository  (modify accordingly based on your current directory). to the root of your new repository (modify accordingly based on your current directory).
 1. Ensure wrapper script can be executed `chmod 755 ./tf-wrapper.sh`.
-1. Rename terraform.example.tfvars to terraform.tfvars and update the file with values from your environment and bootstrap (you can re-run `terraform output` in the 0-bootstrap directory to find these values).
+1. Rename `terraform.example.tfvars` to `terraform.tfvars` and update the file with values from your environment and bootstrap (you can re-run `terraform output` in the 0-bootstrap directory to find these values).
 Make sure that `default_region` is set to a valid [BigQuery dataset region](https://cloud.google.com/bigquery/docs/locations).
 1. Commit changes with `git add .` and `git commit -m 'Your message'`
 1. Push your plan branch to trigger a plan `git push --set-upstream origin plan` (the branch `plan` is not a special one.
 Any branch which name is different from `dev`, `nonprod` or `prod` will trigger a terraform plan).
     1. Review the plan output in your cloud build project https://console.cloud.google.com/cloud-build/builds?project=YOUR_CLOUD_BUILD_PROJECT_ID